1938 FIFA World Cup qualification: South America

-Brasil was originally the only South American team participating to the World Cup, being Colombia included in the Central America zone.
-Thus Brasil received a bye to take part to the final competition in France.
+Brazil was originally the only South American team participating in the World Cup, with Colombia included in the Central America zone.
+Thus Brazil received a bye to take part to the final competition in France.

-Later on Argentina applied to the FIFA.
+Later on Argentina applied to FIFA.
 Argentina was admitted to play an intercontinental play-off against the winner of the Central America zone for one spot in the final competition.

 East Asia

 The Dutch East Indies and Japan had originally to play for one spot in the competition.
 Japan withdrew as a result of the outbreak of the Sino-Japanese War and, after the application of Argentina, FIFA assigned the Dutch East Indies to a different play-off, that would be now played in Europe.
 The opponent would be the United States.